View Document Text

 Gagnon Securities is a team of brokers and investment advisors whose primary business is

-a discretionary basis.
+managing money for clients on a discretionary basis.
 Diverse in business experience and

 perspective, we take a research-intensive, generalist approach to evaluating investments for our